deepakm925/Microsoft-Power-BI/Power-BI-Interactive-App/README.md

 ### EXPECTATIONS/ WHAT TO EXPECT
 The things that will be looked at in this project are:
 - The general interaction and display of a Power BI App and how to interact with it while using Buttons.
+- Using Slicers with Geographical Data on World Map Visualization
+- Using Slicers as a list to interact across multiple visualization(s)
 - Using Time series filters to interact with Time series data across visualizations
-- Using Slicers to interact across multiple visualizations
-- Using Slicers with Geographical Data on World Map Visualization
 - Using Drillthrough on the data
 - Using a Power BI App on a Mobile Device.